Three Wishes (food): Reception

 In 2019, Tanya Dua of Business Insider taste tested Three Wishes, comparing three flavors to Cinnamon Toast Crunch, Froot Loops, and Honey Nut Cheerios.
 She preferred the cinnamon and honey flavors over the unsweetened variety and summarized, "Overall, Three Wishes is a pretty great alternative for those looking to enjoy cereal minus the sugar and carb overload.
 Its honey and cinnamon flavors don't compromise on taste and are as good as any generic cereal in the market, and its O's are in fact, crunchier."
 In 2020, Diane von Fürstenberg included Three Wishes in her Amazon collection commemorating International Women's Day.
-Kelli McGrane included the unsweetened variety in Healthline's list of the ten best sugar-free cereals, and Emily Laurence of the website Well+Good included the honey flavor in an overview of "dietitian-approved gluten-free cereals to add to your pantry, pronto".
-Brittany Loggins included Three Wishes in Women's Health list of the ten "best low-sugar cereal options of 2021, according to nutritionists", and the magazine's Marissa Miller included the honey variety in a list of the fifteen "best vegan cereals to stock your pantry".